andreafabrizi/DNSProxy/README.md

 * going back to either threads or vfork...
 * want to implement DNSSEC somehow
 * having few issues caching on ClouFlare-alike caches (304 no-more ?).
 Probably fault of Etag
-* done more crashtest, memleak, timing tests
+* more crash-test, memory-leak hunting, strace & timing tests
-* it really works with millions query
+* it really works with millions query (not anymore since I added TCP)
 * published and improved a Varnish configuration as well

 #### Version 1.01 - April 2015: